massimocaprinali/cloud-foundry-public/ts_cf.md

 The host name that you specify must be unique within the domain that you are using.
 To specify a different host name, use one of the following methods:
 {: tsResolve}

-  * If you deploy your application by using the `manifest.yml` file, specify the host name in the host option.
+  * If you deploy your app by using the `manifest.yml` file, specify the host name in the host option.
     ```
     host: host_name
 	```
     {: codeblock}

-  * If you deploy your application from the command prompt, use the `ibmcloud cf push` command with the `-n` option.
+  * If you deploy your app from the command prompt, use the `ibmcloud cf push` command with the `-n` option.
     ```
     ibmcloud cf push appname -p app_path -n host_name
     ```